w4af/w4af/README.md

 ## Python3 Port Progress

 The original w3af code only supports python up to version 2.7.
-This repository / fork is an attempt to add python3 support.
+This repository is an attempt to add python3 support.

 At time of writing, a subsection of the core tests are running and passing: